-- The South African Winter Cereal Industry Trust (SAWCIT) for its financial support in conducting this survey. - Agbiz Grain and its members for their cooperation in providing the samples to make this survey possible. - The Crop Estimates Committee (CEC) of the Department of Agriculture, Land Reform and Rural Development (DALRRD) for providing production related figures. - South African Grain Information Service (SAGIS) for providing supply and demand figures relating to wheat and wheat products.
+- The South African Winter Cereal Industry Trust (SAWCIT) for its financial support in conducting this survey. - Agbiz Grain and its members for providing the samples to make this survey possible. - The Crop Estimates Committee (CEC) of the Department of Agriculture (DOA) for providing production related figures. - South African Grain Information Service (SAGIS) for providing supply and demand figures relating to wheat and wheat products.